-GEOFFREY B. BLOOM (age 54) has been a director since 1987.
-Mr. Bloom is President and Chief Executive Officer of the Company.
-Formerly, Mr. Bloom was Chief Operating Officer of the Company from 1987 until 1993.
+GEOFFREY B. BLOOM (age 56) has been a director since 1987.
+Mr. Bloom is Chief Executive Officer and Chairman of the Board of the Company.
+Mr. Bloom was appointed Chairman of the Board in 1996.
+Formerly, Mr. Bloom was President and Chief Executive Officer of the Company from 1993 until 1996 and Chief Operating Officer of the Company from 1987 until 1993.
 Mr. Bloom is also a director of Comshare, Inc.

-DAVID T. KOLLAT (age 57) has been a director since 1992.
+DAVID T. KOLLAT (age 59) has been a director since 1992.
 Mr. Kollat is President and Chairman of 22, Inc., a company specializing in research and management consulting for retailers and consumer goods manufacturers.
-Mr. Kollat is also a director of The Limited, Inc.; Cooker Restaurant Corporation; and Consolidated Stores.
+Mr. Kollat is also a director of The Limited, Inc.; Cooker Restaurant Corporation, Inc.; and Consolidated Stores, Inc.

-DAVID P. MEHNEY (age 56) has been a director since 1977.
+DAVID P. MEHNEY (age 58) has been a director since 1977.
 Mr. Mehney is President of The KMW Group, Inc., a distributor of medical and marine products.

-TIMOTHY J. O'DONOVAN (age 50) has been a director since 1993.
-Mr. O'Donovan is Executive Vice President of the Company.
+TIMOTHY J. O'DONOVAN (age 52) has been a director since 1993.
+Mr. O'Donovan is Chief Operating Officer and President of the Company.
+Mr. O'Donovan has held these positions since 1996.
+Formerly, Mr. O'Donovan was Executive Vice President of the Company.

-INCUMBENT DIRECTORS - TERMS EXPIRING IN 1997
+INCUMBENT DIRECTORS -- TERMS EXPIRING IN 2000

-ALBERTO L. GRIMOLDI (age 54) was appointed to the Board of Directors in 1994.
+ALBERTO L. GRIMOLDI (age 56) has been a director since 1994.
 Mr. Grimoldi is Chairman of Grimoldi, S.A., a shoe manufacturer and retailer in Argentina.
 He has held that position since 1986.
-Mr. Grimoldi is also a founding member and has been Vice Chairman of Banco Privado de Inversiones, S.A., an Argentinean investment adviser, since 1994.
-Mr. Grimoldi is also a founding member and director of INFUPA S.A., a diversified Argentinean financial services firm; a director of Bonafide S.A., a chocolate and coffee manufacturer, distributor and retailer; and an advisory director of Autolatina, an automobile joint venture between the Ford Motor Company and Volkswagen AG.
+Mr. Grimoldi is also a founding member and has been Vice Chairman of Banco Privado de Inversiones, S.A., an Argentinean investment adviser, since 1993, and he is a member of the Advisory Board of Ford Motor Company in Argentina.
+Mr. Grimoldi is also a founding member and director of INFUPA S.A., a diversified Argentinean financial services firm.
 Mr. Grimoldi has also held various positions in the Argentinean government.

-JOSEPH A. PARINI (age 64) has been a director since 1987.
-He is President and Chief Executive Officer of Elbit Systems, Inc., a designer, manufacturer and marketer of infrared instrumentation, electronics for telecommunications, defense products and medical instrumentation.
-He has held that position since 1990.
-Formerly, Mr. Parini was President of Inframetrics, Inc., a manufacturer of infrared instrumentation, from 1990 until 1994, and President and Chief Executive Officer of Rospatch Corporation (now Ameriwood Industries International, Corp.), a manufacturer of wood products, from 1980 until 1990.
+JOSEPH A. PARINI (age 66) has been a director since 1987.
+He is Chairman of the Board and an officer of EFW, Inc., a designer and manufacturer of avionics systems for global markets, and has held that position since January 1997.
+He is also President of Olive Tree Enterprises, Inc., a management consulting firm, and has held that position since January 1997.
+Formerly, Mr. Parini was President and Chief Executive Officer of Elbit Systems, Inc., a designer, manufacturer and marketer of infrared, telecommunications and medical instrumentation, as well as defense products, from 1990 until 1996; President of Inframetrics, Inc., a manufacturer of infrared instrumentation, from 1990 until 1994; and President and Chief Executive Officer of Rospatch Corporation (now Ameriwood Industries International, Corp.), a manufacturer of wood products for consumer markets, from 1980 until 1990.
 Mr. Parini is also a director of Foremost Corporation of America.

-JOAN PARKER (age 60) has been a director since 1981.
+JOAN PARKER (age 62) has been a director since 1981.
 Ms. Parker is a Senior Partner with J. Walter Thompson, an international advertising firm.
-From September 1995 until December 1995, Ms. Parker was the sole proprietor of Parker & Associates, an advertising firm.
-From 1994 until September 1995, she was Executive Vice President and Director of N. W. Ayer & Partners, an international advertising firm, and Executive Vice President and Managing Director of the Ayer Public Relations Division of N.W.
-Ayer & Partners.
+Ms. Parker has held that position since September 1995.
+From September 1995 until December 1995, Ms. Parker was also the sole proprietor of Parker & Associates, a public relations firm.
+From 1994 until September 1995, she was Executive Vice President and a Director of N. W. Ayer & Partners, an international advertising firm, and Executive Vice President and Managing Director of the Ayer Public Relations Division of N. W. Ayer & Partners.
 Formerly, Ms. Parker was Senior Vice President and Managing Director of the Ayer Public Relations.